 GIZ is also active in Niger.
 Among other activities, Germany’s Federal Government supports the country in the context of EU Migration Partnerships, aiming at creating opportunities for local people to work and earn a living while addressing the root causes of migration.
 The German Chancellor Angela Merkel drew attention to this important aspect of cooperation when she visited the West African country in October 2016.
 GIZ’s focus here is on the region of Agadez in the centre of Niger.
 The region suffers from a lack of infrastructure despite its location as a hub on the migration routes in West and Central Africa.
 Steps are being taken to improve the living conditions of the poorest inhabitants, for example by creating around 26,500 jobs in agriculture and municipal waste disposal.

 The situation in the south of neighbouring Nigeria is also fragile.
 With over 180 million inhabitants, it is Africa’s most populous country.
 For the last ten years, it has also been plagued by the terrorist group Boko Haram.
-Around two million people have fled the violence in the north-east and sought safety in other parts of Nigeria and neighbouring countries.
+Around 2.3 million people have fled the violence in the north-east and sought safety in other parts of Nigeria and neighbouring countries.
 Millions of young Nigerians lack a proper education and job prospects.
 Many see migration as the only way to find work and a regular income, and for some, that means heading for Europe.
 This is where GIZ comes in.
 Acting on behalf of BMZ, the federal enterprise has helped to create a large number of apprenticeships in the construction and agriculture sectors, where demand is particularly high.
 Around 10,000 young people have taken up these opportunities.
 Not only have they improved their own prospects but also those of their families – and now have an alternative to a flight into the unknown.

 Last update: June 2018